Ka1zex/Ka1zex/README.md

   ~> <strong>About me</strong>
-   I'm 14 years old programmer from Russia, learning digital and radio electronics, also web development>.
+   I'm 14 years old programmer from Russia, learning digital and radio electronics, also web development.
    I do parsing orders on a freelance basis.
-Sometimes
-   I watch anime like JoJo's Bizarre Adventure, Hellsing, Baki the Grappler, Hayao Miyazaki films.
+Sometimes I watch anime like JoJo's Bizarre Adventure, Hellsing, Baki the Grappler, Hayao Miyazaki films.
    From music I listen to Aria, Metallica, Radio Tapok, Rammstein.

   ~> <strong>Skills</strong>